tytydraco/yessleep/out/I_Must_Always_Finish_Reading_the_Story.md

 “The day caught up to me, that’s all,” I said, at which her smile grew a little fuller.
 Concern remained streaked across her eyes though, and I couldn’t help but feel something was awry.

 “Is everything alright?”
 At the question, Cleo looked up towards the door, before grabbing my hand and asking me to follow her.
-Confused, I obliged, and she led me into the kitchen, to where yesterday's events had all begun to unfold.
+Confused, I obliged, and she led me into the kitchen, to where the previous night's events had all begun to unfold.

 It remained as I had left it yesterday.
 The glasses were still shattered, and dirt prints scattered across the counters.
 But there, underneath the window, a new peculiarity had emerged.
 Letting go of Cleo's hand, I moved towards it and cupped my mouth at the realisation of what it was.